hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/Framework.md

 <b>What is a framework? </b>

 <p>To understand the concept of framework better, let us take an example of making a clay doll.
 If a person wants to make a single clay doll, he will design it and carve out the features.
 But what if he wants to make 1000 dolls ?
 It is impossible to follow the same procedure for 1000 dolls.
 Hence, he will make a single mould pass the clay through it to make 1000 dolls.
-What is does here is nothing but make a framework. </p>
+What he does here is nothing but make a framework. </p>

 <b>What is a testing framework?</b>